Jira tracker · Side-by-side review

 Free tier

-Everhour Free tier limited to small teams; paid beyond ~5 users, most features paid
+Everhour Free tier limited to small teams; paid beyond roughly 5 users; most features paid

 Pricing